-Text streams contain characters grouped in lines terminated by n
+Text streams contain characters grouped in lines terminated by \n

-Conversions may occur in reading/writing text streams. e.g. end of line is \r\n in Windows vs. \n in Unix Standard guarantees one-to-one correspondence if: text contains only printable chars, tab and newline no newline is immediately preceded by spaces last character is a newline
+Conversions may occur in reading/writing text streams. e.g. end of line is \r\n in Windows vs. \n in Unix C standard guarantees one-to-one correspondence if: text contains only printable chars, tab and newline no newline is immediately preceded by spaces last character is a newline

-Binary files are not human-readable as character sequences: .exe, .mp3, though they may contain text: .doc, .pdf Binary streams record internal data as-is .
-The sequence of characters read is exactly the same as was written
+Binary files are not human-readable as character sequences: .exe, .mp3, though they may contain text: .doc, .pdf

+Binary streams record data as-is .

+The sequence of characters read is exactly the same as was written r: open for reading (file must exist)

-\Rightarrow Any (text) file may also be opened as binary stream
+\Rightarrow Any file (including text) may be opened as binary stream